 When the form is submitted, the contents of the file will be sent along with the HTTP request.
 Since file upload will generally be adding new resources to a website, a POST request is appropriate (it is possible to send a file payload along with a GET request but there aren't really any cases where this is appropriate given the meaning of GET).
 One issue to consider is the way that the form data is encoded with the request.

-URL Encoding where values are encoded as they would be to be part of the URL
+called URL Encoding where values are encoded as they would be to be part

-in a GET request.
-This means that some characters in values are replaced by
+of the URL in a GET request.
+This means that some characters in values

-allows more efficient encoding of file contents but also allows multiple
+efficient encoding of file contents but also allows multiple files to be

-files to be sent along with the same request.
-It uses the same encoding
+sent along with the same request.
+It uses the same encoding as is used

-as is used for attachments on email messages.
-To use this encoding we must
+for attachments on email messages.
+To use this encoding we must set the